A Look At The Current Real Estate Market (Winter 2025)

 - 12 minute read

-The 2023 housing market was defined by limited supply, a decrease in home sales, and mortgage rates hitting a 23-year high.
-Many prospective buyers and sellers opted to sit tight and wait for conditions to improve, which has led to pent-up demand in several regions of the country.
+The 2024 housing market was defined by limited supply, a decrease in home sales, and affordability woes spurned on by high interest rates.
+Many prospective buyers and sellers opted to sit tight and hope that interest rates would drop, leading to pent-up demand in several regions of the country.

-If you’re wondering whether 2024 will be a good time to buy or sell a home, or what to expect heading into the typically busy spring homebuying season, these insights will help you make sense of the current real estate market.
+If you’re wondering whether 2025 will be a good time to buy or sell a home or what to expect heading into the typically busy spring homebuying season, these insights will help you make sense of the current real estate market.

 Current market conditions